Skip to article frontmatterSkip to article content

 Overview

-Imagine a plane flying from Cario to Hong Kong.
-To a passenger, the plane appears to travel a straight path, but the plane actually curves around the surface of the Earth held down by the gravity of the planet.
+Imagine you are on a plane flying from Cario to Hong Kong.
+As a passenger, the plane appears to travel a straight path from one airport to the next.
+However, in reality, as the plane travels it actually curves along the surface of Earth held down by the gravity of the planet.

 1. Distance between Points on a Great Circle Arc